Josette (80):

 Helen (60s):

 A quiet observer with a dry wit and razor-sharp instincts.
-An Asian-American woman who prefers to study people from a distance before deciding if they’re friendship material, she’s more passive-aggressive than passive and isn’t afraid to cut someone off before the first hello.
-Her sharp humor and stealthy surveillance style make her one of the community’s most unexpected scene-stealers.
+Helen studies people from a distance, taking time to decide if they’re friendship material or if her former life as The Mā of Macau has caught up with her.
+She has a sixth sense to spot a scam and isn’t afraid to cut someone off before the first hello.
+Her sharp humor and stealthy surveillance style make her Josette’s most valuable ally and one of the community’s most unexpected scene-stealers.

 Maggie (90):